MCUdude/MightyCore/README.md

 ## Write to own flash
-A while ago [@majekw](https://github.com/majekw) announced that he'd [successfully modified the Optiboot bootloader](http://forum.arduino.cc/index.php?topic=332191.0) to let the running program permanently store content in the flash memory.
-The flash memory is much faster than the EEPROM, and can handle about 10,000 write cycles. <br/>
+MightyCore implements [@majekw](https://github.com/majekw)'s fork of Optiboot, which enables flash writing functionality within the running application.
+This means that content from e.g. a sensor can be stored in the flash memory directly, without the need of external memory.
+Flash memory is much faster than EEPROM, and can handle about 10 000 write cycles.
-With help from [@sunnyque](https://github.com/MCUdude/MightyCore/issues/24) this feature is working perfectly with the MightyCore!
-To enable this feature the bootloader needs to be replaced by the new one.
-Simply hit "Burn Bootloader", and it's done! <br/>
 Please check out the [Optiboot flasher example](https://github.com/MCUdude/MightyCore/blob/master/avr/libraries/Optiboot_flasher/examples/SerialReadWrite/SerialReadWrite.ino) for more info about how this feature works, and how you can try it on your MightyCore compatible microcontroller.